Tune In Music Mentorship

 Seniors Singalong & Concert Series

 In 2016, the WECC embarked on a pilot project with Lions Manor (a personal care centre at the corner of Portage and Sherbrook) to provide a three month long series of weekly singalongs with local musicians and residents as well as a monthly concert at their facility.
 It was such a rousing success – averaging between 40 and 60 attendees each week – that we decided to make it a permanent part of our ongoing programming.
-Singalongs happen bimonthly with every third week dedicated to a concert performance by a local artist (past artists include Leaf Rapids, Jess Reimer, Raine Hamilton, Jess Rae Ayre, and Daniel Peloquin-Hopfner).
+Singalongs happen bimonthly with four special concert performances through the year (past artists include Leaf Rapids, Jess Reimer, Raine Hamilton, Jess Rae Ayre, and Daniel Peloquin-Hopfner).
 Seniors are an underserved segment of the population when it comes to the arts and it is extremely gratifying to see the joy on the faces of the participants in this program.

 Hands-on Arts Workshops

-Half-day workshops provide an opportunity for youth to interact with professional artists in hands-on arts based workshops.
+Workshops provide an opportunity for community members of all ages to interact with professional artists in hands-on arts based workshops.
 Specialized workshops are developed by artists as we work with community partners to identify what best suits their group based on interest and demographic.
-Past workshops include songwriting, rhythm and movement, flamenco dance, and “Weird Instruments,” featuring the Theremin and musical saw.
+Past workshops include songwriting, beginner ukulele, African percussion and dance, flamenco dance, “Weird Instruments,” featuring the Theremin and musical saw, improv, and tap dancing.

 Instrument Petting Zoo at the Winnipeg Folk Festival

-In 2017, instructors from our Tune In Music Mentorship Program were invited to facilitate an Instrument Petting Zoo at the Winnipeg Folk Festival in the Family Area.
-It was a hit that we hope to make an annual tradition.
+For the past two years, instructors from our Tune In Music Mentorship Program have been invited to facilitate an Instrument Petting Zoo at the Winnipeg Folk Festival in the Family Area with a variety of instruments for kids of all ages!